Zoidiano0/Sensus/README.md

 This library is designed for single-board computer Pine64.

 This library basen on ControlEverythingCommunity repository (https://github.com/ControlEverythingCommunity).
-I express special gratitude to the community ControlEverythingCommunity
+I express special gratitude to the community ControlEverythingCommunity!